Tips for Guided Tours of Los Angeles and Hollywood

 Open Top Vans offer better views of the attractions, but they also expose you to the weather.
 In Southern California, that usually means the hot sun.
 So be sure to wear sunscreen, plus clothing that will protect you from the elements.
 A hat can help prevent a headache caused by the sun (select a hat that won't fly away when the van is moving fast).
 Long pants might be useful to avoid sunburned legs.
 If you do wear shorts on an open-top guided tour, be sure to take a towel, cloth or handkerchief to place on vinyl seats that can become heated from sunlight.
 On colder days, wear a jacket that can stand up to strong wind.
 The van might have a limited number of blankets for passengers, or you can bring your own.

-Front or Back - bench seats in the front have the least wind, while bench sets near the back have the best view.
+Bench seats in the front have the least wind (in open top vans), while bench sets near the back have the best view.
+The row farthest in back usually can seat four people.

 Time of Day: Morning, Afternoon or Evening?